 Why Rolling Stone Charlie Watts doesn't have a drum kit at home

-The world was loving Charlie playing "air drums" at the One World show this weekend - but there's a valid reason why he didn't have a real set.
+The world was loving Charlie playing "air drums" at the One World show - but there's a valid reason why he didn't have a real set.

-The world was delighted when The Rolling Stones performed a classic hit for the One World: Together At Home gig this weekend.
+The world was delighted when The Rolling Stones performed a classic hit for the One World: Together At Home gig during the lockdown in April.

 Mick Jagger, Keith Richards, Ronnie Wood and Charlie Watts all called in to the charity event, organised by Lady Gaga in conjunction with Global Citizen and the World Health Organisation.

 Performing individually from their own homes via webcam, the veteran band played their 1969 classic You Can't Always Get What You Want.